UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 ### Sortie troops

+Sortie units are sent out by the AI to protect its economy when one of its workers gets killed by enemy units.
+The AI differentiates between two different kinds of sortie units with slightly different behaviour, `SortieUnitMelee` and `SortieUnitRanged`, which can be assigned one troop type each.

+The `SortieUnitMelee` units run into the attacking enemies, and return to the keep as soon as their targetted enemies are dead.
+Moreover, if a ranged troop type is assigned here, the units will also stop and shoot at enemy units on their way.

-Sortie units are sent out by the AI when one of its workers gets killed by enemy units. `SortieUnitMelee` will run into the attacking enemies, while `SortieUnitRanged` will move towards the spot where the worker died, shooting at enemy units on the way there, and guard that location until another dead worker causes them to move to a different location.
+The `SortieUnitRanged` units will move towards the latest spot where a worker died, shooting at enemy units on the way there, and then stay at that location to guard it until another worker is killed elsewhere, causing them to move to the new location.

 Constantly recruiting (and losing) lots of sortie units can eventually cause the AI to "bleed out" economically in cases where it has set up resource buildings close to enemy defenses, as those defenses will usually be stronger than the sortie units sent there, often resulting in very unfavorable exchanges with high losses for the sortie troops but without noticeable losses for the enemy.